Back to the top

 Tim Kearns – Great Lakes Observing System

-Steering Committee (Now Concluded)
+Steering Committee (Concluded)

 A special thanks to all those who served on the Steering Committee and helped launch the SGLi.
 After publishing the Common Strategy for Smart Great Lakes in 2021, the committee concluded.